A picturesque small town with a big and important culinary history

 A town of cultural treasures

 Yuasa is not just about soy sauce and miso production.
-While in town, you can enjoy other hidden treasures, such as Jinburo: a restored bathhouse which now serves as a museum packed full of artifacts and glimpses of what life was like in Edo period (1603-1867) Yuasa.
-There are also a host of other museums, temples, and places of interest best enjoyed while strolling the historic streets.
-Make sure to grab a tourist guide from the information center across from the station when you first arrive.
+While in town, you can enjoy other hidden treasures, such as Jinburo: a restored bathhouse which now serves as a museum packed full of artifacts and glimpses of what life was like in Edo period (1603-1868) Yuasa.
+There are also a host of other museums, temples, and places of interest that can be enjoyed while strolling the historic streets.
+Make sure to grab a tourist guide from the Tourism Exchange Center in front of the station when you first arrive.

-The town's significance and cultural heritage were recognized on a national level in 2006, when its Edo-period buildings and soy sauce breweries were listed as protected traditional structures.
+The town's significance and cultural heritage were recognized on a national level in 2006, when its Edo-period buildings and soy sauce breweries were selected to be part of a preservation district for traditional structures.